 This federal forum selection clause, if it is approved by our stockholders and becomes effective, would be in addition to a provision in our Certificate of Incorporation which provides that the Court of Chancery of the State of Delaware is the exclusive forum for: (1) any derivative action brought on our behalf and (2) any direct action brought by a stockholder against us or any of our directors or officers alleging a violation of the Delaware General Corporation Law, our Certificate of Incorporation or our Bylaws or breach of fiduciary duties or other violation of Delaware decisional law relating to the internal affairs of the corporation.
 Section 27 of the Exchange Act creates exclusive federal jurisdiction over all suits brought to enforce any duty or liability created by the Exchange Act or the rules and regulations thereunder.
-Accordingly, the exclusive forum provision in our Certificate of Delaware does not apply to claims arising under the Exchange Act.
+Accordingly, the exclusive forum provision in our Certificate of Incorporation relating to the Court of Chancery of the State of Delaware does not apply to claims arising under the Exchange Act.